sortedcord/vue-notes/Notes/Introduction.md

-# Introductio**n
+# Introduction

 ## What is vue.js

 Vue.js is a _javascript_ _framework_ that makes building interactive and _reactive_ _web frontends_ easier.

-**Javascript** is a programming language that is supported by all modern browsers.
+`Javascript` is a programming language that is supported by all modern browsers.
 It allows you to manipulate what the user sees on the screen without fetching new page from the server.

-**Framework** is a third party library which exposes utility and functionality such as methods and tools (Which you don't have to write on your own).
+`Framework` is a third party library which exposes utility and functionality such as methods and tools (Which you don't have to write on your own).
 Unlike a regular library a framework is a library which also gives you a set of rules, i.e a clear approach that you should follow while writing your application.

-**Reactive** means that your app is able to react to user's input, update the screen.
+`Reactive` means that your app is able to react to user's input, update the screen.
 Such as to show overlays or input validation errors, etc.

-**Web Frontends** means what the user sees.
+`Web Frontends` means what the user sees.
 It's basically the how you app looks like.
 It is not a server side framework.
 Helps in providing a rich user interface in the web.

 ## Why use Vue.js